“A reader lives a thousand lives before he dies . . . The man who never reads lives only one.” – George R.R. Martin

 What a life-changing book this was!
 I was under the influence of this book for about one week when the effect started diminishing because of our unhealthy busy lifestyle.
 But during that week, I was living in bliss as if I have got rid of all my problems.
 Every moment was full of peaceful joy.
 That is one reason I have read this book an umpteenth number of times.
 Whenever I find myself under troubled water with my life going uncontrolled, I read this book.

-It is classified as non-fiction, but Dr Weiss’s unique style of writing makes it suitable for fiction as well as non-fiction categories.
+It is classified as non-fiction, but Dr. Weiss’s unique style of writing makes it suitable for fiction as well as non-fiction categories.

-Best concept about his idea is that he has not done all this research for curiosity and entertainment only, but he uses his theories for counselling and healing his patients.
+The best concept about his idea is that he has not done all this research for curiosity and entertainment only, but he uses his theories for counseling and healing his patients.
 He has treated many numbers of his patients successfully using this technique.
 He makes his patients live and feel glimpses of their past lives with his hypnosis techniques.
 When they are out of his hypnosis sessions, he logically explains the reasons for their ordeals of this life and gives his recommendations about how to handle it.